philipphoehn/flopyarcade/README.md

 ## Environments

-Four environments are currently included, three of which can be user-controlled in a game.
+Seven environments are currently included, three of which can be user-controlled in a game.
 However, groundwater environments of arbitrary complexity can be implemented, if the desired opimization target(s) can be obtained from the simulation.
 Feel free to modify.
-Currently, they can be changed with the ENVTYPE variable, ranging from '1' to '4' - with '4' not allowing for user control.
+Currently, they can be changed with the ENVTYPE variable, ranging from '0' to '6' - with '1', '2' and '3' allowing for user control.
+Add 's' for non-moving or 'r' for moving boundaries and '-d' for discrete (only for '1' to '3') or '-c' for continuous actions to be taken.
+An example ENVTYPE variable would then be '2r-d' or '6s-c'.

 Examples of human actions taken on a keyboard: Environment 1 (left) allows to adjust the northern and southern specified heads synchronously.
 Environment 2 (center) allows to adjust the southern specified heads.
 Environment 3 (right) allows to move the pumping well.